Stephen Duncan: American Civil War and postbellum career

 During the Civil War, Duncan remained a steadfast Unionist.
+Along with his in-laws and close allies William Newton Mercer, William J. Minor, and Levin R. Marshall, he had been a Conservative Whig and was "bitterly opposed to secession."
 He declined to offer any assistance to the Confederate cause and was ostracized by other Southerners.
 With investments worth $1,060,000 unrelated to his plantations, he was able to live comfortably regardless of the outcome of the war.
 In 1863, Duncan left Natchez and moved to New York City.
 He unsuccessfully attempted to lobby the Lincoln administration to protect his slaveholdings in Union occupied Mississippi.